 Children with seasonal allergies may also eat or sleep with their mouths open due to having trouble breathing.

 What families can do

 The best treatment for allergies is to avoid the allergens, which isn’t always possible when they’re in the air.
-Families can keep windows closed and use HEPA air filters on air conditioners to help limit the spread of outdoor allergens into the home.
+Families can keep windows closed and use HEPA air filters on air conditioners to help limit the spread of outdoor allergens into the home and relieve symptoms without medicine.
 Paying attention to the weather report for when allergens are peaking can help you plan your day.
 Grass and pollen are strongest in the mornings, so try to limit any outdoor activities until the afternoon.
 After being outside, have your child take a shower or give them a bath.

 While seasonal allergies can be managed by over-the-counter medicines, it’s important for parents to check in with their pediatrician.

 “A pediatrician can help you confirm that it’s seasonal allergies and direct you to the right medicines and dosage for your child’s age,” Dr. Clark said.
 “They can let you know when it’s appropriate to have any allergy testing completed, or when it’s time for your child to see an allergy specialist.”

 Allergies can be bothersome for most children, but for others can cause potentially serious issues.
 Managing allergies is key, according to Dr. Clark.